Motivation In The Workplace | The Secret Every Leader Must Know

 question just might change your entire outlook on the subject of

+How can we say this, you ask?
 Ask yourself why anyone should be solely accountable for motivating others who are formally educated, able-bodied adults?
 Shouldn't an employee be "self-motivated" if they expect a paycheck from you?
+Answer: ABSOLUTELY!

 The trick to ensuring motivation in the workplace is to make sure

 Impossible you wonder? - not at all.
 Remember, nothing worthwhile was

 you feel that you have team members who are all contributing their fair

 Effective motivation in the workplace is dependent upon the overall commitment of each team member.
 The concluding message to each team member must be to - Commit or Quit.